Microsoft 365 SharePoint, Teams, PowerShell, Azure, Search, Governance, Automation etc.

 The last step is to configure your Data Factory connection to SharePoint list using service principal and certificate you got earlier with steps 1-4.

-Since Microsoft announced EOL of ACS in 2026, we as SharePoint administrators must be prepared, as it is a really big deal – entire era of SharePoint app-only service principals will gone.
-SharePoint developers used this kind of authentication since 2013 to build their solutions.
-And when it comes to software development – it always takes time.
-Imaging all the code that was designed since 2013 needs to be reviewed and re-written to adopt changes.
-So it is critical that we should take measures now to avoid huge problems in April 2026.
+Microsoft announced EOL of ACS, and we as SharePoint administrators must take actions.
+ACS retirement as is a really big deal – entire era of SharePoint app-only service principals will be gone.
+SharePoint developers used ACS apps since 2013 to build solutions, and when it comes to software development – it always takes time.
+Imaging the code that was designed for ACS now needs to be reviewed and re-written to adopt changes, then re-compiled, re-tested, re-deployed etc. So it is critical that we should take measures now to avoid bigger issues in April 2026.

-Recommended transition tactics
+Recommended transition tactics: for developers

-Prioritizing using Microsoft Graph API.
+Prioritize using Microsoft Graph API

 High-level recommended steps are: